MVPStudio/open-leaders/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Open Project Template
-about: Describe this issue template's purpose here.
+about: each project lets a template to follow in the process
 title: ''
 labels: ''
 assignees: ''